DMClVG/Toy/docs/toy_reference.md

 !  !=  ==  <  >  <=  >=  &&  ||  ?:
 ```

-And the assignment operator:
+As well as the assignment operator, the method operator (Methods are functions attached to objects), and the member-of operator (see [Dictionary](#Dictionary)):

 ```
-=
+=  ::  .
 ```

 Note that: